 Clean Air Day

-Clean Air Day is celebrated on Wednesday of Canada's Environment Week.
-Everyone can ride the bus for free on Clean Air Day to help improve our air quality.
-Plan ahead to leave your car at home, and make your trips sustainable.
+Clean Air Day is celebrated on Wednesday during Environment Week in June.
+Residents can ride the bus for free on Clean Air Day to help improve local air quality.
+Leave cars at home, ride around Prince George for free, and help keep the air clean.